Liam Hendriks: Australian Baseball League

+In 2008 Hendriks pitched for Perth Heat in their successful Australian Claxton Shield series and went 3–0 with a 1.90 ERA and 25 strikeouts, a competition high.
+He was named Rookie of the Year for that season.

+Liam returned for the Heat in the inaugural season of the Australian Baseball League.
+After starting the season posting seven scoreless innings over three outings, Hendriks endured a rough second half, ending up 1-4 with a 6.49 ERA in eight total games.

 Minnesota Twins

 Hendriks debuted in the Twins organization in 2007 pitching for the Gulf Coast League Twins.
 He led the team in strikeouts with 52.
 He was also named as a Twins Top 50 prospect.
 He pitched for the Perth Heat in the 2008 Claxton Shield and went 3–0 with a 1.90 earned run average (ERA) and 25 strikeouts, a competition high.
-Liam was then added to the Australian national team for the 2008 Final Olympic Qualification Tournament pitching five innings of work while only allowing one unearned run alongside two hits and a walk while striking out six.
+Hendriks was then added to the Australian national team for the 2008 Final Olympic Qualification Tournament pitching five innings of work while only allowing one unearned run alongside two hits and a walk while striking out six.
 Hendriks underwent back surgery that prevented him from playing in the minors in the 2008 season, but made the 2009 World Baseball Classic roster, the youngest Australian player in the Classic.

-In 2009, Hendriks spent the season with the Class-A Beloit Snappers of the Midwest League and the Rookie-Level Elizabethton Twins of the Appalachian League.
+In 2009, Hendriks spent the season with the Single-A Beloit Snappers of the Midwest League and the Rookie-Level Elizabethton Twins of the Appalachian League.
 He went a combined 5–5 with a 3.55 ERA in 14 games, all starts.
 Hendriks was selected for the 2010 All-Star Futures Game, but developed appendicitis and was forced to miss the game.
-Hendriks earned a Futures Game invitation in 2010.
 On 5 September 2011, Hendriks was called up to the Minnesota Twins from Triple-A Rochester.
 He went on to finish the season with an 0–2 record.
 At the end of the 2011 season he was named the Minnesota Twins' Minor League Pitcher of the Year.
 He was an All-Star for the New Britain Rock Cats in 2011, and named an organizational All-Star for Minnesota at the end of the season.
 He also earned his second invitation to the Futures Game.

 After a successful spring training (3–1, 2.84 ERA, 8 games/4 starts), Hendriks was named as one of the Twins' starting pitchers for 2012.
 On 19 September 2012, Hendriks earned his first Major League victory in a 6–4 win against the Cleveland Indians.
 On 5 December 2013, the Twins designated Hendriks for assignment, after the signing of pitcher Phil Hughes.